 For rooms larger than this, or for areas that require a more permanent solution, a commercial humidification system should be considered.
 These can either provide humidity to a centrally ducted air conditioning system or directly to a room’s atmosphere.
 Typically these systems inject steam, evaporate moisture from a wetted surface or spray a fine mist to raise the humidity.

-It is not unusual for an office building’s humidification system to be turned off in order to save energy or simply because it is in need of maintenance.
+It is not unusual for a building’s humidification system to be turned off in order to save energy or simply because it is in need of maintenance.
 As building occupants often fail to recognise the drop in humidity levels, and may not associate the symptoms of dry air they are suffering with a low humidity, a humidifier’s deactivation can go somewhat unnoticed.

 A building’s facilities manager will be able to verify the situation and confirm whether there is any provision to manage the building’s humidity levels.
 If the property is being rented, the required humidity is frequently included as part of the tenancy agreement, so it’s worthwhile checking to see if the agreement is being adhered to.